- Accountability for Personal Information

 The French Language Services Commissioner is responsible for investigating compliance in response to complaints or at his or her own initiative; reports on results of investigations; monitors progress regarding services in French; and submits an annual report to the Minister for tabling in the Legislative Assembly.

-Requesting a Credit
+Requesting a credit

-Customers will be credited the fare paid for the eligible delayed trip.
+If your trip qualifies, you will be credited the fare paid for the eligible delayed trip.
 PRESTO card holders in their 35+ trip discount periods will receive the reduced fare paid as credit.

 Have questions?
 Maybe we’ve already answered them on the Service Guarantee page.